 “We all sit there and taste each of the wines, then we talk about the them.
 It’s all done with peers and it’s worked brilliantly”.

-It’s worked so brilliantly, in fact, that the old Australian Muscat Classification system (based purely on age) has officially evolved into the Rutherglen system, though there’s always room for further evolution - if needed.
-Although the Rutherglen Muscat Classifications are neatly packaged up now, Fifth generation vingerion Stephen Chambers of Chambers Rosewood Vineyards explains there’s always a grey area …
+It has worked so brilliantly, in fact, that the old Australian Muscat Classification system (based purely on age) has officially evolved into the Rutherglen system, though there’s always room for further evolution - if needed.
+Although the Rutherglen Muscat Classifications are neatly packaged up now, fifth generation vigneron Stephen Chambers of Chambers Rosewood Vineyards explains there’s always a grey area…

 “Unintentionally, the first two classifications, the Rutherglen and the Classic, were about youth and primary fruit characters, and the Grand and the Rare are about depth and intensity with age,” he says.

 “So there can be a big gap in terms of the characters of the wines between the Classic and the Grand.
 The Rutherglen and the Classic, need to drive them young, whereas the Grand and the Rare you’re trying to drive them older.
 There’s some people that already have different styles out there - they put them to one side away from the classification.
 We even have a single vintage which we don’t classify, so there is potential to play around with the edges”.

 So there you have it.
 Just as Rutherglen winemakers have guided the world in the stellar Muscats they produce, they guided the way we select them from the shelf or cellar - and how lucky are we to have them just a stone's throw away!

 From luxury weekenders to ‘before dinner’ wine flights, these 10 new experiences are diverse, personal and curated especially for for true wine lovers.
 Dig deeper than wine reviews, labels and even cellar door allow, and be guided by the very brains behind the bottle in these fascinating experiences.